 - Please provide a two-sentence summary (no more than 75 words) expressing the scope and theme of your manuscript.
-Please emphasise any key selling points for the academic market you are targeting.
+Please emphasise any key points for the academic market you are targeting.

 - Include what area of studies your manuscript falls into e.g. literary criticism, ethnographic studies, heritage studies, politics, urban studies, development studies, trade, art/photography.

 - Please provide a list of at least three competing or similar titles (please do not say that there are no other competing works.
 We need to get a sense of how your project would be competing for the end purchaser’s attention and money).

 - Specify if there is prescription potential (tertiary university courses and/or special institutes, think-tanks and NGOs).

 - Provide a list of academic or professional associations whose members may have an interest in your book.
 Include professional meetings where your book would be suitable for display, for example: Annual Meeting of the African Studies Association (ASA), The Historical Society, etc.

 - List 10 appropriate journals where we could submit the publication for review.
 Include journals where your work has been previously published.
 Please note any special circumstance regarding journals or newspapers (i.e. relationship with book editor/reviewer, etc.) that would increase the likelihood of review.